Top 100 American Goalkeepers (USMNT Depth Chart)

 Cover photo Maor Alexelsi.

-After nearly a decade of updates, the top 100 returns once again with this winter’s lineup.
+After over a decade of updates, the top 100 returns once again with this spring’s lineup.
 Each goalkeeper is slotted by a number of factors: historical individual results, current individual level of play, and projected on-field performance.
-The top 100 attempts to remove exterior noise and team statistics to isolate the goalkeeper’s true ability.
+The top 100 attempts to remove exterior noise and team statistics to isolate the goalkeeper’s current level of play.
+Each block of ten names features a player to watch, giving a small bio about the goalkeeper and what to look out for in the coming months.
+To see how the top 100 rankings have evolved since July 2013, click here.

-1. Matt Turner, 30 - Nottingham Forest (England.1)
+1. Matt Turner, 30 - Nottingham Forest (England.1) #

 2. Ethan Horvath, 29 - Cardiff (England.2)